samays1/DIGHUM101-Project/README.md

-# DH101 Project
+# DIGHUM101 Project

-This is the repository for my Berkeley DH101 project under Professor Evan Muzzall during Summer 2020 Session A.
+This is the repository for my Berkeley DIGHUM101 project under Professor Evan Muzzall.

 ![image](images/world.png)